finn-stainton/finn-stainton.github.io/docs/Bodies-of-Knowledge/Services/Azure-Event-Hub.md

 - Provides a distributed stream processing platform with low latency and seamless integration, with data and analytics services

-- &quot;front door&quot; for an event pipeline, often called an *event ingestor* (component or service that sits between event publishers and event consumers to decouple the production of an event stream from the consumption of those events)
+- "front door" for an event pipeline, often called an *event ingestor* (component or service that sits between event publishers and event consumers to decouple the production of an event stream from the consumption of those events)

 - unified streaming platform with time retention buffer, decoupling event producers from event consumers.

-## For Apache Kafka
+## Apache Kafka Integration